Haxel0rd/haxel0rds/tools/exchangy/README.md

 * Detecs almost all Exchange Server Versions!
+* Works: remote / unauthenticated / (BlackBox point of view)
+* Requires: Exchange Server running at target ip or domain
 * Made for longterm stability!
-Has own internal db.
+Has own internal database
-* Requires: Exchange with OWA to run at target (better chances for results)
-* Works: remote / unauthenticated / (BlackBox point of view)
 * Tested with: Win / Linux / py3.7.0 (only native libs)
-* Supports: from Exchange Server 5.0 up to 2019 (and upwards)
 * Works for targets with SSL/TLS even in older versions
 * Failchecks and different detection mechanisms
+* Can bypass some firewall protection mechanisms
 * Can deal with cleaned and customized panels
 * Run the tool with -h to display help page.
 <br />